All-Hands-AI/OpenHands/openhands/security/README.md

 # Security

-Given the impressive capabilities of Open Hands and similar coding agents, ensuring robust security measures is essential to prevent unintended actions or security breaches.
+Given the impressive capabilities of OpenHands and similar coding agents, ensuring robust security measures is essential to prevent unintended actions or security breaches.
 The SecurityAnalyzer framework provides a structured approach to monitor and analyze agent actions for potential security risks.

 To enable this feature:
 * From the web interface